matti/terraform-shell-resource/README.md

 This module runs a command as a `null_resource` and makes the stdout, stderr and exit status available as outputs (with temporary files stored in the module).
 See an external data source version with more features at https://github.com/matti/terraform-shell-outputs (that runs on every apply, this one only runs once when the resource is created).

 *warning* there is a support for `trigger` to re-run the module, but while it runs the command it does not update the outputs!
-There is nothing we can do before Terraform 0.12.
+There is nothing we can do before related issues (see below) are fixed.

 ```
 module "files" {